 FUSION_PROVIDER_PLATFORM_SENSOR_FUSION.
 There is no persistent behaviour when the active Fusion Provider reports

-It is important to note that due to these changes along with the broadening of Vuforia Fusion, extended tracking may behave differently than it did as of Vuforia 7.1 and earlier.
-Please refer to the Vuforia Fusion section below for more informaiton.
+It is important to note that due to these changes along with the broadening of Vuforia Fusion, extended tracking may behave differently than it did for Vuforia Engine 7.1 and earlier.
+Refer to the Vuforia Fusion section below for more information.